bwhmather/bdc-js/README.md

 ```

 Attributes can be set by passing an object as the second argument to `h`.
-There is not way to set attributes on the root element passed to clobber.
+There is no way to set attributes on the root element passed to clobber.

 This example will map to a `div` with `width` set to `"200px"`: